NerdWalletOSS/apollo-cache-policies/README.md

 ### What use cases is this project targetting?

-The Apollo cache is not a relational datastore and as an extension of it, these invalidation policies are not going to be the best solution for every project.
+The Apollo cache is not a relational datastore and as an extension of it, these cache policies are not going to be the best solution for every project.
 At its core it's a for loop that runs for each child x of type T when a matching policy event occurs for parent entity y of type T2.
 If your cache will consist of thousands of x's and y's dependent on each other with frequent policy triggers, then something like a client-side database would be a better choice.
 Our goal has been decreasing developer overhead when having to manage the invalidation of multiple of distinct, dependent cached queries.

 ### Why a new cache and not a link?